 Many of us have heard the sickening crunch of a snail’s shell as we accidentally crush them whilst out walking or tidying the garden shed.
 If you have then you may have wondered if it spells the end for your unlucky garden friend or if they are able to mend their broken shells.

 Sadly more often than not the outcome is not good.
-Snails can usually only repair minor damage to their shells, the comforting tale that snails can ‘move’ to a new spare shell is just a myth.
+Snails can usually only repair minor damage to their shells, the comforting tale that snails can ‘move’ to a spare empty shell is just a myth.

-If this shell becomes significantly broken then the snail will die.
-Whilst they can repair small cracks and holes if the break is serious then they will die as the shell not only provides protection but also prevents the snail from drying out.
+If this shell becomes significantly broken then the snail will probably die.
+Whilst snails can repair small cracks and holes in their shells, if the break is serious then they will struggle to survive as the shell not only provides protection but also prevents them from drying out.

-In captivity people have been known to use plasters and even normal sticking tape to hold minor broken shells together allowing the snail to fill and seal the cracks.
+In captivity, people have been known to use plasters and even normal sticking tape to hold minor broken shells together allowing the snail to fill and seal the cracks in their shells.